Building a Model

 Pro-Tip: If you want to use the same flow for different purposes, you can duplicate it from the “All Flows” homepage!

-You can build an AI model to make predictions on your connected data by clicking on “Add Step,” and then “Predict.”
+You can build an AI model to make predictions on your connected data by clicking on the blue plus sign in the left-hand column.

 Then, you’ll need to select the column to predict.

-For example, in the Churn Prediction Demo, that column is simply called “Churn.”
+For example, in the Telco-Customer-Churn dataset, that column is simply called “Churn.”
 This is an example of classification, as the model will predict that a customer will either churn, or not.

 The “Training Mode” section gives you several options for model training:

-The “highest quality” selection means more training time, but it won’t always lead to higher accuracy, due to a phenomenon known as “overfitting,” which is when a machine learning model only learns the training data well, but does not generalize to new data.
-Feel free to try out various training modes, as you won’t be charged at all for training time.
+The quality options are ordered in time taken to train.
+This won’t necessarily lead to higher accuracy, due to a phenomenon known as “overfitting,” which is when a machine learning model only learns the training data well, but does not generalize to new data.

 Datasets are the fundamental building blocks of Akkio, and indeed fundamental to all machine learning tasks.